lucid-brndmg/cyclone-execution-server-rs/README.md

 ### Building From Source

-To build this project from source, use:
+To build this project from source, install Rust environment and use:
 ```shell
 cargo build --release
 ```